 Research and initiatives are made possible by the Schobs Scholars Program.
 Senior Schob Scholars in LAUP and RPTS pursue education, research and outreach activities in support of the preserve.
 Schob Scholars mini-grants support collaborative work between colleagues at Texas A&M University, Texas A&M Agrilife Research, and Texas A&M Agrilife Extension Service.
-Additional funds are available through the LAUP mini-grant program to encourage College of Architecture faculty to participate in the education, research and outreach activities at the preserve.
+Additional funds are available through the LAUP mini-grant program to encourage School of Architecture faculty to participate in the education, research and outreach activities at the preserve.

 Home to an Aggie